 - Residence Halls: 46 percent of degree-seeking undergraduates live on campus

 - Student Groups: More than 60 clubs and organizations, ranging from honor societies to intramural sports

-Intercultural Center & Office of Multicultural Student Programs: The Intercultural Center houses comfortable spaces for meetings, social events and programs involving such diverse groups as Alliance, (ASIA) Asheville Students Interested in Asia, Black Students Association, Hermanos Orgullos en Las Americas (HOLA) and Hillel.
+- Intercultural Center & Office of Multicultural Affairs: The Intercultural Center houses comfortable spaces for meetings, social events and programs involving such diverse groups as Alliance, (ASIA) Asheville Students Interested in Asia, Black Students Association, Hermanos Orgullos en Las Americas (HOLA) and Hillel.

 - The Sherrill Center: Wilma M. Sherrill Center is the university’s largest facility, offering a range of academic and outreach programs focused on healthy living and wellness promotion.
 The center is home to the Kimmel Arena and to the academic Department of Health and Wellness, with classrooms, dedicated space for undergraduate research, a high-tech teaching/demonstration kitchen, and research and learning labs.
 The Sherrill Center includes an expansive fitness center, a biofeedback lab and meditation room, and the Wellness Café.

 - Kimmel Arena: The Kimmel Arena, which is part of the Sherrill Center, can seat up to 3,800 people for concerts, commencements, convocations, lectures, intercollegiate men’s and women’s basketball games, health fairs, and community events.

 Visit our Tuition & Fees page for cost information.
 More than 68 percent of students receive financial aid, with more than 70 percent of financial need met for an average recipient.